RainBirdAi/docker-workshop/exercise-0.md

    $ sudo systemctl restart docker
    ```

-   > **Tip:** Docker is installed by default on _CoreOS_, however, we're going
+   Docker is installed by default on _CoreOS_, however, we're going to be using
-   > to be using an insecure repository during the workshop.
-The above commands
+   an insecure repository during the workshop.
+The above commands load in a
-   > load in a pre-generated configuration file that allows for this and
+   pre-generated configuration file that allows for this and restarts Docker so
-   > restarts Docker so it can read the file.
+   it can read the file.

    > **Tip:** If you leave open the three connections to the three machines you
    > can re-use them in the future exercises.